mars-sim/mars-sim/README.md

 ### Prerequisites

 For r5389 and onward,
-* Requires JRE 11 for running mars-sim
+* Revert back to requiring only JRE 11 for running mars-sim
-* Requires JDK 11 (or openjdk 11) for compiling binary
+* Revert back to requiring only JDK 11 (or openjdk 11) for compiling binary

 > Note: beginning r5389, mars-sim reverted back to supporting Java 11 until the release of the next Java Long-Term Support (LTS).